Can solar panels be installed on a flat roof?

 The main installation detail that’s important is to ensure that the mounting points are made waterproof - after all, holes are drilled into the roof.
 If these holes aren’t waterproofed properly, you’ll have leaks and an expensive repair to deal with later on.

-Ballasted racking systems
+Ballasted racking systems for flat roofs

 The photo above is an example of a commercial installation, but the same type of system can be used on a residential building too.